UPDATED: Oil prices fall to less than zero for the first time in history

 With oil prices going negative the problem has gone beyond managing production cuts amongst the leading producers.
 The game changes now and the issue at hand has simply become which wells to shut down entirely.

 “Today’s price move feels like oil is passing a kidney stone.
-A very painful move but it can’t last for long, since producers are switching off wells as we speak,” David Winans, principal US investment grade credit research at PGIM Fixed Income told Reuters, who added that the supply shock of the failure of the OPEC+ talks at the start of March was the beginning but has since been overwhelmed by the demand shock from the coronavirus.
+A very painful move but it can’t last for long, since producers are switching off wells as we speak,” David Winans, principal US investment grade credit research at PGIM Fixed Income, told Reuters.
+Winans added that the supply shock of the failure of the OPEC+ talks at the start of March was the beginning but has since been overwhelmed by the demand shock from the coronavirus.

 “Ultimately, the path for oil prices is going to follow the path of this virus.
 Until demand shows some sign of life, oil prices will likely remain on life support,” Winans said.